tegbert/noduplicate-archiving/README.md

 where directory trees to be archived are similar and contain some or many of the same files.

-This version now comes with unit testin, and the app itself still comes in only one file's worth of Python code.
+This version now comes with unit testing, and the app itself still comes in only one file's worth of Python code.

 As of the 0.70 release, archving and restoration appear to be working